esfand/printit/java8optional.md

 The proposed JDK8 Optional class does satisfy the three Monad laws. https://gist.github.com/esfand/66cda4876cb04c132901 is a gist demonstrating that.

-All it takes be a Monad is to provide two functions which conform to three laws.
+All it takes to be a Monad is to provide two functions which conform to three laws.

 The two functions: